 Stull’s research was done at cone 11.
 For my research project, I re-created Stull’s map at cone 6 to see if the same patterns would exist at a lower temperature.

 Since I was working at cone 6, I couldn’t rely on the fluxes alone to sufficiently melt my glazes.
 I needed to include some Boron, which is a low temperature glass former.

-This chart, written by Matt Katz, shows the relationship between Boron levels and firing temperature.
+This chart shows the relationship between Boron levels and firing temperature.
 Based on this data, a consistent boron level of 0.15 was chosen for all tests.

 For the project, I created 2 separate Stull maps where I mixed a glaze sample for each point on the map and fired them all to cone 6.
 Here are the tiles, arranged as if they were on Stull’s map.
 Each row represents a constant Alumina level and the Silica increases from left to right.